Headband

-A headband is a clothing accessory worn in the hair or around the forehead, usually to hold hair away from the face or eyes.
-Headbands generally consist of a loop of elastic material or a horseshoe-shaped piece of flexible plastic or metal.
-They come in assorted shapes and sizes and are used for both fashion and practical or utilitarian purposes.
+A headband (also called a hairband or sweatband) is a clothing accessory worn in the hair or around the forehead, usually to hold hair away from the face or eyes, or to help control forehead sweat or (rarely) to provide some protection to the head during physical activity.
+Headbands generally consist of a textile loop of elasticised and sometimes absorptive or padded material, or a horseshoe-shaped piece of flexible plastic or metal.
+They come in assorted shapes and sizes and are used for a variety of purposes: aesthetic (fashion); practical (holding back hair); protective; utilitarian (absorbing sweat); or for combinations of these reasons.

-In the UK, horseshoe-shaped headbands are sometimes called "Alice bands" after the headbands that Alice is often depicted wearing in Through the Looking-Glass.
+In the UK, horseshoe-shaped headbands are sometimes called "Alice bands" after the headbands that Alice is often depicted wearing in Lewis Carroll's Through the Looking-Glass.

 History

 Greeks and Romans

 The beginning of headbands was no later than around 475 BC to 330 BC, with the ancient Greeks, who wore hair wreaths.
 The Greeks and Romans wore these pieces for very special occasions or an important event.
 Cultures such as the Etruscans and Romans started to decorate their wreaths with jewels made up of gold and silver.
 While wreaths are certainly a likely beginning of today's headbands, some believe that current day hair bands have slowly taken shape from scarves that were worn around the head or were modified from the band of hats that tied under the chin.